MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/cstdlib.md

 ### <a name="remarks"></a>Açıklamalar

-Bu işlevler standart C Kitaplığı'nda belirtilen semantiği vardır.
+Bu işlevler, C standart kitaplığı 'nda belirtilen semantiğe sahiptir.

 ## <a name="algorithm-functions"></a>Algoritma işlevleri